jbeanru/GetData_Project/README.md

 The script run_analysis.R do the following tasks as required:

-    0. Do necessary preparations, such as: downloading and extracting the data file if needed, etc.
+    0. Do necessary preparations, such as: downloading and extracting the data file if needed.

     1. Merge the training and the test sets to create one data set.